Ideas for Celebrating Grandparents Day

 - Have students suggest favorite songs from the 1950s or 1960s and put on a pop performance, inviting grandparents to sing along.

-Please share your ideas for celebrating National Grandparents Day below!
+Please share your ideas for celebrating National Grandparents Day on Amplify!

 The National Association for Music Education (NAfME) provides a number of forums for the sharing of information and opinion, including blogs and postings on our website, articles and columns in our magazines and journals, and postings to our Amplify member portal.
 Unless specifically noted, the views expressed in these media do not necessarily represent the policy or views of the Association, its officers, or its employees.